 What really appeals to me in this story was the sudden touch of mystery.
 I loved that from a “middle grade besties separated on highschool” drama it turned out to be a mystery.
 It isn’t actually that hard to figure out but the journey they had will make you doubt if the puzzle was really that easy or not.
 The journey they took while figuring things out and putting the pieces together were actually the very source of entertainment in this book.
 I am actually glad that Pushing Perfect didn’t turned out to be like what I had truly expected because I really thought at the very start that I’ll not enjoy this given that I really don’t like most of the characters.
 If it wasn’t for the touch of mystery, I think the highest rating I could give for this book is 2 out of 5.

 The end was a bit rushed and definitely not that satisfying but I can say that it’s already OKAY.
-The agreement between Kara, the other victims and Blocked Sender was so rushed.
-And we didn’t get to know if what will really happen.
-It’s not enough.
-We need to at least know whether the Block Sender will do what they had agreed or not.
-I really expected more, because it has to be more.
-But despite of the lack of details about the end of their quest, we still saw that Kara finally learned her lessons.
+Despite of the lack of details about the end of their quest, we still saw that Kara finally learned her lessons.
 And that’s what’s the most important.
 Kara learned.
 She learned a lot about trust and being honest, which I am really glad to happen, because if it did not, I don’t know what will I feel about this book anymore.
 So the ending is okay because of the lessons learned.

 Overall, there’s nothing much to expect in this book except for the mystery side.
-The main character is too anxious and negative to the point that you’ll be just exhausted and irritated.
-This is definitely not a great rep for people with anxiety because in this case, it was just really driven by her desire to maintain her image of “perfect Kara” at that’s so annoying.
-It’s just really NOT A GOOD REP. Though there are still a lot of lessons learned in this book, which is definitely a great thing.
+The main character is too negative to the point that you’ll be just exhausted and irritated.
+Her negative thinking was just driven by her desire to maintain her image of “perfect Kara” at that’s so annoying.
+Though there are still a lot of lessons learned in this book, which is definitely a great thing.
 And the mystery is a good thing Pushing Perfect has.
 Some clues will lead you to wrong conclusions so be ware.

 The title really made sense because Kara was always pushed to be perfect by herself and by her parents without them noticing.
 Pushing Perfect is a story that will show that pushing for perfection isn’t good because there’s no thing such as perfect.
 All you have to do is to push for the right direction.